Weasyl/weasyl/pyramid.md

 ```
 I bet these can all be set up trivially as a tween, except maybe for the session_processor which might be a session factory instead.
   - (DONE.
 Although I registered a view with a context of `Exception` rather than setting up exceptionresponse_view) Set up mw.weasyl_exception_processor so that it gets exceptions.
 This can be passed as exceptionresponse_view when generating the configuration.
+    * Update: We may find we want to do this with another tween for better control over when and where it runs.
+Hold off for now:
+      if a general purpose exception view can be made to work it'll make the rest of pyramid happy.
   - (DONE: I don't think this is necessary with pyramid's request object) Set up mw.endpoint_recording_delegate such that it gets endpoint names
   - (DONE) Make sure weasyl_404 works.
 Set it up with add_notfound_view.
   - (WONTFIX: Consider this later.)
 Setup a session_factory?